ShivamShrirao/dnn_from_scratch/README.md

 ## TO-DO

-* Start a server process for visualizing graohs while training.
+* Start a server process for visualizing graphs while training.
-* Batch normalization.
 * L2 norm Regulization.
-* Add better loss calculator and optimizer.
 * Lots of performance and memory improvement.
 * Complex architecture like ResNet ?
+* GPU support.

 ## References

 [CS231n: Convolutional Neural Networks for Visual Recognition.](https://cs231n.github.io/convolutional-networks/)

+Original Research Papers.
+Most implementations are based on original research papers with bit improvements if so.

 And a lot of researching on Google.